School Science Lessons

 However, this can be minimized by adding calcium ions as calcium chloride, CaCl2, to pool water to shift the equilibrium to the left, back to solid calcium sulfate.

-Both forms have a high pH, and may require frequent additions of acid to maintain swimming pool water in the pH range for chlorine sanitizing, and swimmer comfort.
+Both forms have a high pH, so may require frequent additions of acid to maintain swimming pool water in pH range for chlorine sanitizing, and swimmer comfort.

 The hypochlorite ions also establish equilibrium with hydrogen ions, depending on the pH.